Vitocuc/Group7/Project Documentation/nxps32k358_lpspi.md

 ## Overview

 The NXP S32K358 LPSPI (Low Power Serial Peripheral Interface) is a QEMU device model that emulates the SPI peripheral of the S32K358 microcontroller.
-It supports full-duplex SPI communication, programmable FIFO buffers, multiple chip select lines, and interrupt-driven operation.
+It supports full-duplex SPI communication with 4-word deep TX/RX FIFOs, 1-4096 bit frame size support (limited to 32-bit words), full interrupt support, configurable watermarks, and proper clock configuration with FreeRTOS compatibility.

 ---